Greece - Elections June 2019

 Syriza disappointed much of its support base.
 Many view the left-wing party as having reneged on its promises to support struggling workers and others hit hard by the financial crisis.
 There is still 18-percent unemployment, others who have jobs but are bitter for other reasons, and local societies who are very unhappy about the buildup of refugees and migrants on a handful of Aegean Islands.
 Syriza supporters, however, point to the country’s 26-percent unemployment and more than 50-percent youth unemployment at the time the party was first voted in four years ago.

 The conservative ND party was projected to win 39.8 percent of the vote.
-That would translate into 154 of the Parliament's 300 seats, allowing the opposition party to move into government without the need to cooperate with others.
+That could translate into 154 of the Parliament's 300 seats, allowing the former opposition party to move into government without the need to cooperate with others.
 Its parliamentary clout could still rise, depending on how many smaller parties clear the three-percent hurdle to sit in the Athens legislature.
 New Democracy promised growth-orientated policies, lowering taxes, lowering social security contributions.
 It all remains to be seen how feasible these are because the fiscal restrains remain.

 The early count puts Tsipras' leftist Syriza party on 31.5 percent.
 Greek Prime Minister Alexis Tsipras conceded defeat in a general election to Kyriakos Mitsotakis after exit polls indicated a clear victory for centre-right New Democracy (ND) party.
 "The citizens have made their choice.
 We fully respect the popular vote," Tsipras said in his concession speech from central Athens, adding that he had phoned Mitsotakis to congratulate him.